Skip to content

 What language is Moroccan Darija?

-Moroccan Darija is a dialect of Arabic.
+Moroccan Darija is a dialect of the Arabic language.

 Where is Moroccan Darija spoken?